 Identifying potential clients

-A lot of folks would be enthused about 5G rollout and excited to get 5G connectivity soon on their smartphones.
+A lot of folks would be enthused about 5G rollout and eager to get 5G connectivity at the earliest on their smartphones.
 Telecom operators can take the help of Location technology to identify people who would be most interested in upgrading from 4G and focus on that target group initially.

 Regional regulations and laws also play a big role in mainstreaming of any technology.
-Laws vary from place to place and for the success of any technology, it is essential that the legal framework is conducive to technology and laws don’t inhibit enterprise.
+Laws vary from place to place and for the success of any technology, it is essential that the legal framework is conducive to technology and doesn’t inhibit enterprise.